 With the protection of our yoga teacher insurance behind you, you’ll be safeguarded against compensation claims if anyone gets injured.
 Further comfort comes from the professional indemnity cover, which you’ll need in a role where you are giving advice and making recommendations.

 To run a workshop you’ll of course need a studio or somewhere to host it.
-You’ll need to consider whether the premises offer space enough for the participants you plan to welcome and sufficient equipment to exercise and is comfortable.
+You’ll need to consider whether the premises offer space enough for the participants you plan to welcome with sufficient equipment to exercise with and is comfortable to use.

 Your venue also needs to be able to accommodate the yoga type you plan to teach as well as any additional elements of the event.

 Yoga encompasses a number of different types and can include additional elements as well.
 Yoga types may include:

 – Acro Yoga